 As humans, we are all subject to life circumstances that will, over time and through an accumulation of experiences, elicit us to just about every emotion.
 In many ways, our ability to feel emotions gives life’s experiences a sparkle that we swear we would not trade for the world.
-Without the ability to experience emotions, we would not feel the emotions of moments in our lives.
-Falling in love, a peaceful pause of the sunshine on our skin, or that pride we feel after we succeed at something we have poured our energy and efforts into would not be the same—would not exist—without our ability to experience emotions.
+Moments of falling in love, a peaceful pause as we feel sunshine on our skin after a long winter, or that pride we feel in ourselves after we succeed at something that we have poured our energy and efforts into would not be the same—would not exist—without our ability to experience emotions.

-If we were all given the option of only ever experiencing emotions like love, peace, pride, fulfillment, I am willing to bet we would accept the temptation offered to more than just a few of us.
-As humans, we know that is not reality—we know that life is not all sunshine and rainbows.
-Instead, life gives us beautiful moments mixed with challenging ones that cause us to experience emotions like hurt, betrayal, disappointment, grief, anxiety, and loneliness.
-For many of us, these emotions are much more challenging to hold space for and accept.
+If we were all given the option of only ever experiencing emotions like love, peace, pride, fulfillment, I am willing to bet more than just a few of us would be tempted by the offer.
+But, as humans, we know that is not reality—we know that life is not all sunshine and rainbows.
+Rather, life gives us beautiful moments mixed with really difficult ones—ones that cause us to experience emotions like hurt, betrayal, disappointment, grief, anxiety, and loneliness.
+For many of us, these emotions are much more difficult to accept and hold space for.
 They are uncomfortable, undesirable, and we want them gone.
 Understandable.

-Just like our conscious response to the presence of complex emotions and thoughts, so too makes our unconscious mind.
-Sometimes, however, our unconscious mind is aware of feelings, thoughts, impulses, and desires that our conscious minds are not.
-Quick reminder, we are privy to what is going on in our conscious mind, while the workings of the unconscious mind remain outside of our awareness.
-In classical psychoanalytic theory, this unconscious response is an ego defense (another helpful note: “ego” also means “the self,” particularly the conscious self).
-The unconscious deploys an ego defense to protect the self from anxiety associated with the presence of anxiety-inducing information, such as unwanted or unacceptable emotions, thoughts, impulses, or desires.
+Just like our conscious responds to the presence of difficult emotions and thoughts, so too does our unconscious mind.
+Sometimes, however, our unconscious mind is aware of emotions, thoughts, impulses, and desires that our conscious minds are not.
+As a quick reminder, we are always privy to what is going on in our conscious mind, while the workings of the unconscious mind remain outside of our awareness.
+In classical psychoanalytic theory, this unconscious response is known as an ego defense (another helpful note: “ego” also means “the self”, particularly the conscious self).
+An ego defense is deployed by the unconscious in an effort to protect the self from anxiety associated with the presence of anxiety-inducing information, such as unwanted or unacceptable emotions, thoughts, impulses, or desires

 - Some examples of denial include refusing to acknowledge the existence of financial troubles, a loved one’s terminal illness, an unhealthy relationship with drugs or alcohol, or the occurrence of a traumatic event.